EDUCBA Logo

 Countifs with multiple criteria 1-2

 1. As we can see above, we want to know the count based on the criteria represented by the two columns.
 Here, by criteria, to give an example, we essentially mean that count the number of entries for which Region is Ahmedabad, and Mode is M1.
-This task seems to be difficult, but Excel provides us with a very easy approach through the COUNTIFS function.
+This task seems difficult, but Excel provides a very easy approach through the COUNTIFS function.
 Let’s first see how the COUNTIFS function works.

 Countifs with multiple criteria 1-3